EricStimpsonWSU/skills-github-pages/index.md

 ---
+title: "my-physics-journey"
+---
 My Physics Journey - on the road to becoming a professional physicist
----

 I know, a bit cliche, but I'm not a writer, so I hope you'll forgive the obvious title.
 My name is Eric Stimpson, and I'm a relatively new graduate student in physics at Wayne State University.
 The purpose of this blog is to document my journey to becoming a professional physicist.
 I hope that what I share here will be helpful to those who come after me on their own journeys.